materiaraiding/materiaraiding-old/_ultimate/fru.md

 {% include image.html width="500px" path="https://github.com/user-attachments/assets/99085f52-285b-4906-a00c-6bd966415411" %}
 {% include image.html width="500px" path="https://github.com/user-attachments/assets/9004eb75-6af7-4ad3-b384-e9a621a742ff" %}

+### Tethers 1

 After the spreads or stacks resolve, Fatebreaker will drop into the middle of the room **untargetable** and begin to cast another aspected Cyclonic Break.
 Another Lightning Aspected Fatebreaker clone will spawn on the West of the arena casting Strike Break.
 As the proteans resolve, another clone will spawn in the middle of the arena that is either Fire or Lightning Aspected.
 What is **NOT** aspected here will be the safespot in the upcoming mechanic.

 Immediately following the Cyclonic Break, players will either move North or South to avoid the Strike Break.
 To the north, a Fire Aspected clone will begin to cast Strike Break.
-At the same time, two random players will be targeted for light party stacks.
+At the same time, two random players will be targeted for light party stacks via a **Bound of Faith** cast.

 Light party 1 will move slightly to the north, and Light party 2 will move slightly to the south.
 If a swap is required, melee will flex as needed.
 Using the knock back from Strike Break, each party will be knocked North East/West and South East/West depending where the safespot is.

 If these light parties are not an even 4/4 split, players will be hit with a heavy damage down.

+Fatebreaker will then appear in the center of the arena nad cast "Burnished Glory", a hard hitting raidwide with a bleed attached.

+Following this, Fatebreaker casts:

+### Fall of Faith / Tethers 2

+Fatebreaker will begin the mechanic by targeting a random player with either a **Fire Aspected** or **Lightning Aspected** Fall of Faith.

+3 clones will spawn from NW to NE, each one tethering a new player with Fire/Lightning.

+These tethers are slightly different to the previous Bound of Faith mechanics in that **Fire** tethers will launch a large conal light party stack at the nearest player, whilst **Lightning** tethers will launch 3 large conal AOEs on the nearest players.

+To resolve this, the party will line up south of Fatebreaker.
+As the tethers are placed, the 1st and 3rd tether will go to the West of Fatebreaker, and 2nd and 4th tether players will go to the East of Fatebreaker.
+The remaining players will split evenly so West/East both have 4 players.

 ### Tethers 1